tsantos84/serializer-bundle/Resources/doc/configuration_reference.rst

     format
         The input and output format of serialization operations (e.g: encoder)

-    class_path
+    hydrator_path
-        Directory that will store the generated classes
+        Directory that will store the hydrator classes

-    generate_strategy
+    generation_strategy
         Class generation strategy.
 Can be one of:

         `never`: serializer classes will never be generated (best for production environment,